MaitryBhavsar/Help-E-ClassProject2026NLP/CAMI_BASELINE_README.md

-# Running CAMI as a Counselor Baseline
+# Running CAMI as a Baseline Counselor

-This guide explains how to run CAMI as the counselor policy for comparison against HELP-E systems such as `v1`, `v3`, and `v6`.
+This guide explains how to generate baseline comparison results with CAMI as the counselor policy.
+CAMI is treated as an external baseline and compared against HELP-E systems such as `v1`, `v3`, and `v6`.

 CAMI is integrated through: